rstudio/vetiver-python/docs/source/index.rst

    pip install vetiver

-And the development version from `GitHub <https://github.com/tidymodels/vetiver-python>`_ with:
+And the development version from `GitHub <https://github.com/rstudio/vetiver-python>`_ with:

 .. code-block:: bash

-   python -m pip install git+https://github.com/tidymodels/vetiver-python
+   python -m pip install git+https://github.com/rstudio/vetiver-python

 This website documents the public API of Vetiver (for Python).
-See the `main Vetiver website <https://juliasilge.github.io/vetiver.dev/>`_ for a more holistic introduction to the API.
-The left-hand sidebar lists the full public API, and the sections below (linked to the right-hand sidebar) break it into similar groups, based on task.
+See `vetiver.rstudio.com <https://vetiver.rstudio.com>`_ for more on how to get started.

 .. toctree::
    :maxdepth: 2